WHY YOU SHOULD PRESENT YOUR HISTORY RESEARCH IN PUBLIC

-The Department of History encourages students taking upper-level courses in History to present their papers publicly at one of the spring conferences for student research, which take place annually in April.
+The UMass Lowell Department of History encourages students taking upper-level courses in history to present their papers publicly at one of the spring conferences for student research, which take place annually in April.
 They include the following:

 What does it mean to present a paper at a conference?

-- A conference presentation will usually be based on a paper you have written for a course, one anywhere between roughly 5 and 12 pages in length.
-It will most often be a part of a panel containing 2 or more other students/papers, as well as a student or faculty commentator, and an audience.
+- A conference presentation will usually be based on a paper you have written for a course, one anywhere between roughly five and 12 pages in length.
+It will most often be a part of a panel containing two or more other students/papers, as well as a student or faculty commentator, and an audience.

 - The presentation itself can involve actually reading the paper aloud, or departing from the written text to give a briefer overview of the paper’s argument and elaborate particular points.
 Presentations can also incorporate projected images and PowerPoint for illustration as well.
 After all the papers have been presented, the commentator will make remarks about the papers and raise questions, before turning to the audience for its comments and questions.

 - Ideally, a history paper delivered at a conference will contain both primary and secondary source research and will aim at making an original contribution to knowledge of the subject in question.
 Alternately, it will raise a question that the author feels has been insufficiently researched and discussed in existing scholarship.

 Why would I want to present a paper at a conference?

 - Presenting a paper at a conference can be a richly rewarding personal experience, as it involves formal public speaking, direct engagement of your and others’ ideas, and careful advance preparation.
 Conference presentation will significantly boost your intellectual and personal confidence and make public speaking far easier in the future.

 - Presenting also provides you with an impressive credential that you can use in resumes, job interviews and graduate school applications.
 Many jobs require public presentations, and for prospective teachers in particular, conferences are a chance to try out what you will be doing regularly in your job.